What the 20-week scan is for

 Because you can see so much in this scan, you might have an even stronger sense of the baby or babies coming into your life.

 Usually you can get an ultrasound photo or even a DVD to share with family and friends.
+Some services have 3D or even 4D ultrasound scanners, but these scans often cost extra.

 Miscarriage or health problems at 20 weeks

-It’s rare to lose a pregnancy after 13 weeks.
+It’s rare to lose a pregnancy after about 13 weeks.
 The overall risk of miscarriage after this time is only about 3%.

 There’s a small chance that the scan might pick up a serious health problem or complication.
 Some abnormalities won’t be seen on a scan at all or can’t be seen until later in the pregnancy.